 Another great way to expand your vocabulary is to read more!
 When we speak, we use a pretty limited vocabulary; we use the same common words and expressions in most casual conversations.
 Writers, on the other hand, use a much wider range of words.
 They use a variety of words to make their writing more interesting to read, and they search for unusual words and expressions to sound more poetic or to paint a powerful mental image.
 You’ll come across a very different language in written English that you might never hear in everyday conversations.

-(And no, you don’t have to go to an English speaking country to do this).
+Don't worry, you don’t have to go to an English speaking country to do this!

 One of the reasons why traveling to an English speaking country is so beneficial to learning, is because it forces us to be constantly thinking, listening, and speaking in English.